daleswanson.org

 Evolution - My terrible attempt at simulating evolution, sort of a follow up to mutations.
 Source

 Monty Hall - This simulates the monty hall problem.
 In which you have 3 doors, 1 with a prize.
-You pick a door, and one of the other doors, without a prize, are opened.
+You pick a door, and one of the other doors, without a prize, is opened.
 Then you can either switch your door or not.
 Which is better?
 Source

 Batch